LakGroup/ECLiPSE/README.md

 # ECLiPSE
 ECLiPSE analysis: Enhanced Classification of Localized Pointclouds by Shape Extraction

-The current version of the ECLiPSE software (May 08, 2023) to automatically describe and classify super-resolution fluorescence microscopy data (i.e., 2D localizations).
+The current version of the ECLiPSE software (v2.0; April 10, 2024) to automatically describe and classify super-resolution fluorescence microscopy data (i.e., 2D & 3D localizations).
 This version only contains scripts/functions to do the analysis, but a GUI version of ECLiPSE is being prepared to provide a user-friendly experience.
-We also plan to add classification of 3D localizations in the future!

 ## System requirements
 The files were tested in MATLAB R2022b (The MathWorks, USA), on a i7-12700H 2.30 GHz (32 GB RAM) laptop running Windows 64-bit.
 No errors were encountered (only some warnings sometimes related to the polyshape function of MATLAB, but these can safely be ignored).